SETI/rms-opus/deploy/README.md

 ## The procedure is for deploy OPUS code base to production

-if you are instead looking to update the OPUS database with new data, see import/README.md
+if you are instead looking to update the OPUS database with new data, see http://github.com/basilleaf/opus_admin

-lots of this will all be moved to fabric files.

     fab tests_local push deploy cache_reboot tests